3mdeb/96boards-docs-wiki/Openstack.md

 ## Verify/enable additional repositories

-Verify that the linaro-overly and jessie backports repositories are enabled.
+Verify that the `linaro-overly` and `jessie-backports` repositories are enabled.

 If missing, add the following to /etc/apt/sources.list.d directory: